trusted/iron_trail/README.md

 queries the `irontrail_extensions` table to find any registered extension functions for that specific table.
 If any enabled extensions are found, they are executed in order.

+Each extension function runs with its own exception handling, so if one extension fails, it gets logged to `irontrail_trigger_errors` and the remaining extensions continue to execute.
+This ensures that a buggy extension cannot break your change logging or affect other extensions.

 ### Setting Up an Extension

 1. First, create your custom PostgreSQL function that will be called.
 The function must